AllanccWang/AI_Co-creation_Solo-Leveling-Era/Quest-9_Generative_AI-Based_ESP32_Test_Code_for_P2N2222A/README.md

 # Goal
-Build a scalable platform to automatically generate an Arduino test program for the P2N2222A NPN transistor using Generative AI (Gen AI), and here we choose P2N2222A switching functional test as an example.
+Build a scalable platform to automatically generate an Arduino test program for the P2N2222A NPN transistor using Generative AI (Gen AI), and here we choose P2N2222A switching functional test as an example. if you are the ESP32 user you can also refer to this [_Link_](https://github.com/AllanccWang/electronic_projects/blob/5ac1c9ca14842814d4560cc3d93fe3264fc66a75/LAB14_Verify_P2N2222A_Amplifier-Transistor_Switching/README.md)

 # Quests
 * *Phase 1: Project Organization:*